muchimi/JoystickGremlinEx/README.md

 # Change log

+### (m77T39)
+- Change: UI: do not include full device name for inputs (these appeared recently due to the change in API)
+- Fix: TTS API: for legacy TTS, use a default voice if the selected voice no longer exists.
+- Fix: TTS API: for legacy TTS, check for non-empty phrase if there is no text to convert.
+- Fix: API: pull axis name correctly when device uses non-linear axis indexing or does not start at the first axis.
+- Fix: UI: provide a default icon to IconButton if icon not found.
+- Fix: Double Tap container: behavior updated for m77 API and resolved a few outstanding issues with this container.
+The new behavior has an automatic release enabled, as with tempoEx, meaning that when it gets triggered, an automatic release is also triggered after the delay has lapsed.
+The release is based on what was triggered (single/double) based on the first delay.
+Unlike TempoEx (which also has a double trigger mechanism), the double trigger container monitoring works on presses or releases as the initial trigger.

 ### (m77T38)
 - New: UI: Tool menu option to clear managed sound file folder.
 - Change: TTS API: managed TTS sound files are now arranged internally by speaker.